 Aside from a few odds and ends, I have finished packing & am incredibly excited to be travelling to San Francisco, CA. Tomorrow (Thursday 2/5/09) I will join some of the most esteemed bloggers in the AutoCAD blogosphere for a Special Event being hosted by Autodesk.
 From what I hear just the Autodesk Gallery at One Market venue is a destination in and of itself.
 As if that wasn’t exciting enough, there’s all the fun to be had at the event itself.

 This is a bit of an oldie, but goodie.
-Civil 3D Pipe Label Styles can give me the Invert In or the Invert Out of a pipe, but … Read more
+Civil 3D Pipe Label Styles can give me the Invert In or the Invert Out of a pipe, but not the invert between point a and point b.
+That limitation is never really an issue until you go to label the invert of a crossing pipe. …

 As you may have noticed, there hasn’t been much activity here on The CAD Geek since AU.
 The reason for that is quite simply I have been on vacation since December 13.
 Today however was the end of my three-week break from the office, and gasp; AutoCAD.
 As much as I love to play with and explore the depths of AutoCAD, I must say my vacation was a much needed break from CAD.